YZHA-yuzi/nbRegQF/README.md

 ### Fit the health model using estimated temporally correlated quantile functions

-As steps outlined previously for fitting the model with estimated quantile functions which are assumed to be independent, we first obtain the means and precision matrices of MVN priors assumed for basis coefficients using the function `exposure.prior` and then fit the health model using the function `fit.health.quan.errors`.
+As steps outlined previously for fitting the model with estimated quantile functions, which are assumed to be independent, we first obtain the means and precision matrices of MVN priors assumed for basis coefficients using the function `exposure.prior` and then fit the health model using the function `fit.health.quan.errors`.